dotnetappdevni/BookManager/README.md

   "twoFactorRecoveryCode": "string"
 }
 ```
-   One You have logged in the swagger will produce a jwt berrer token.
+ Once you have logged into Swagger, it will produce a JWT bearer token.

-   Once you have got the token click the authorise  button on the main swagger screen
+Once you have obtained the token, click the "Authorize" button on the

-   to allow you to enter the token
+main Swagger screen to allow you to enter the token.

-   its very important that when you do you read the instructions in the popup.
+It's very important that when you do, you read the instructions in the popup.

    **IE THIS TEXT**